 What is Garden Texture?

 One of the most common elements of garden design to consider is the use of texture.
 While this term often relates to the tactile feel or surface of an object, in the garden, textures refer to the overall presence of the plant.
-Gardening with texture allows the grower to create plantings that are diverse and offer fantastic curb appeal.
+Gardening with texture allows the grower to create plantings that are diverse and offers fantastic curb appeal.

 For some, terminology related to texture in the garden may be somewhat confusing.
 In general, there are two types of plant texture: bold and soft.